 I just received my survivor jersey.
 I don't believe I have ever thought of those two words together in a sentence before.
 Survivor.
 Jersey.

 Survivor.
 Honestly, I struggle with referring to myself as a cancer survivor.
 My journey was blessed with a treatment that began with the skilled hands of my surgeon conscientiously removing every bit of cancer.
 Followed by my oncologist offering "You can now officially say you had cancer."
 I didn't feel like a victim.
 Really.
-To me, survivor brings to mind the will of the human spirit to overcome horrible atrocities.
-This wasn't a that.
+To me, "survivor" brings to mind the will of the human spirit to overcome horrible atrocities.
+This wasn't that.